opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration04.md

 ----

-Be sure to use the full time zone name when specifying the time zone in the TimeZone parameter of PostgreSQL.
+Be sure to use the full time zone name when specifying the time zone in the TimeZone parameter of OpenGauss.

 ----